irenealgi/irenealegre.com/_posts/2019-03-12-seven-cognitive-biases.md

 ---
 layout: post
-title: "7 cognitive biases and how to spot them"
+title: "7 Cognitive biases and how to spot them"
 description: These are some of my 'favourite' cognitive biases, and how they affect design interaction, rational choices and interpersonal relationships
 separator: ✏️
 ---